 Using a mobile phone while driving is problematic in terms of both handling the phone and having a conversation, both of which affect the driver’s attention and coordination.
 Think carefully whether you need to use your phone at all while driving.
 Sometimes a phone call can improve your alertness, but it can also be distracting, for example, if the topic of conversation is upsetting.

 Using a phone is particularly dangerous in slippery conditions, congested traffic or poor visibility, when the risk of an accident is already higher.
-The use of a mobile phone is always a distraction from observing the traffic and makes you more susceptible to accidents.
+Any non-driving activity you engage in is a potential distraction and increases your risk of crashing.

-The Road Safety Council’s recommendation: When you are driving, do not make phone calls.
+The Finnish Road Safety Council’s recommendation: Don’t make phone calls when driving.
 If the phone rings, do not answer.

 Studies show that both handling a phone and dealing with a message lead to a 0.5 second increase in reaction time.
 According to traffic researchers, handling a phone